uigLab/mocha-puppeteer/README.md

 ### Usage

-To make facebook credential create an .env file like given .env.example.
+To make facebook credential create an `.env` file like `.env.example`.
 Now you’re good to go.

 ### Run Test